 unrar x archive.rar

-Additionally, you can extract all files to the current directory without creating subdirectories:
+Extract all files into the current directory without creating subdirectories:

 unrar e archive.rar